-- Again, position yourself head on and at the centre of the table or surface you want to search.
+- Again, position yourself at the centre of the table or surface you want to search.

-- Search the perimeter to identity size and shape of table or surface.
+- Search the perimeter to identify size and shape of table or surface.

 - Place both hands immediately in front of you with your palms flat and fingers closed and straight.
 Lightly move one hand across the table and return to base point.